ToxicFrog/doom-mods/gun-bonsai/README.md

 ### Swiftness *(Melee only)*

-Killing an enemy gives you a brief moment of time freeze (and some brief slow-mo as it wears off).
-Killing multiple enemies in rapid succession will extend the duration, as will increasing the level of Swiftness.
+Killing an enemy gives you a 1 second of time freeze (+200ms per additional level).
+You can extend this by killing more enemies before it wears off.

 ## Elemental Upgrades